Engineering Sheffield's future

 When industry expertise meets academic excellence, powerful things happen.
-Discover how a partnership between the University of Sheffield and John Crane UK is creating opportunity for students and strengthening the region’s engineering future.
+Discover how a partnership between the University of Sheffield and John Crane is creating opportunities for students and strengthening the region’s engineering future.

-The University’s relationship with John Crane UK shows what’s possible when industry leaders and a world-class university share a commitment to innovation, opportunity, and regional growth.
+The University’s relationship with John Crane in the UK demonstrates what’s possible when industry leaders and a world-class university share a commitment to innovation, opportunity, and regional growth.

-The local engineering firm has collaborated closely with academics and students to offer internships, sponsor PhDs, and contribute their expertise to research.
-The success of these existing joint initiatives led the organisation to look for new ways to make a difference.
+The engineering leader has worked closely with academics and students to offer internships, sponsor PhDs, and contribute its expertise to research.
+The success of these existing joint initiatives has led the organisation to explore new ways to make a difference.

 When they met students involved in the Sheffield Engineering Leadership and Service Award (SELSA), they were inspired by the talent, commitment and potential they saw.